roeycn/rick-and-morty-site/README.app.md

 ### Development (Front-End): Layout

-Presuming you've been following up with the previous blog / tutorial you will already have a layout component in place in `components/layouts/primary/PrimaryLayout.tsx`.
+Presuming you've been following up with the previous blog / tutorial you will already have a layout component in place in `components/layouts/primary/SecondaryLayout.tsx`.
 This is important because we already set that layout up to persist between page routing so it doesn't reload the same layout and nav bar when you transition from one page to another.

 One that note you can delete `components/layouts/sidebar` entirely, our new `Header` and `Footer` will replace that.
 Remember to delete it elsewhere in the code where `SidebarLayout` is imported.
 You can also delete `pages/about.tsx` for the same reason.
 It was just an example to show routing and no longer required in our app.

-As for `PrimaryLayout.tsx` we will update it as follows (first remove or just blank out `PrimaryLayout.module.css`) then:
+As for `SecondaryLayout.tsx` we will update it as follows (first remove or just blank out `SecondaryLayout.module.css`) then:

-`components/layouts/primary/PrimaryLayout.tsx`
+`components/layouts/primary/SecondaryLayout.tsx`

 ```tsx
 import Head from 'next/head';